diagrams/diagrams-input-test/README.md

 # diagrams-input-test
-Loading and rendering of all images in a directory for testing
+Testing of [diagrams-input](https://github.com/diagrams/diagrams-input) by loading and rendering of all images in a directory for testing.

 Usage
 =====